angular-package/angular-package/packages/reactive/src/decorator/unsubscribe/README.md

 **Cons(-):**
 * It is searching only in first level of component properties like `this['property']`.
 * Need to addd `ngOnDestroy()` lifecycle hooks.
+* There are no test at the moment.

 ----